Frequently Asked Questions

 Resetting active source...

-The second kind of latency can often be ignored: if you are streaming to an icecast server, there are several buffers between you and your listeners which make this problem invisible to them.
-But in more realtime applications, even small lags will result in glitches.
+The second kind can often be ignored: if you are streaming to an Icecast server, there are several buffers between you and your listeners which make this invisible to them.
+In more real-time applications, however, even small lags will result in glitches.

-In some situations, it is possible to isolate some parts of a script from the latency caused by other parts.
-For example, it is possible to produce a clean script and back it up into a file, independently of its output to icecast (which again is sensitive to network lags).
-For more details on those techniques, read about clocks.
+In some situations, it is possible to isolate parts of a script from the latency caused by other parts.
+For example, you can produce a clean stream and back it up to a file, independently of the output to Icecast (which is sensitive to network lag).
+For more details, read about clocks.

-Liquidsoap is also able to convert audio channels in most situations.
-Typically, if stereo data is expected but the file contains mono audio, liquidsoap will use the single audio channel as both left and right channels.
+Liquidsoap can convert audio channels in most situations.
+Typically, if stereo data is expected but the file contains mono audio, liquidsoap will use the single channel as both left and right.

 Runtime exceptions